todogroup/ospology/ospo-book/chapters/01-chapter.md

 Assessing open source adoption is critical because it sets the foundation for successful open source operations.
 Without proper understanding and adoption of open source, an OSPO may not be effective in achieving the desired outcomes.

-### ☑️ Open Source Software Usage

-Evaluate the level of open source software usage within your organization.
+* **☑️ Open Source Software (or open works) Usage:** Evaluate the level of open source software usage within your organization.
 Are there any specific open source projects that are widely used?
 Are there any projects that are critical to the organization's operations?

-### ☑️ Knowledge and Understanding of Open Source

-Evaluate the level of knowledge and understanding of open source within your organization.
+* **☑️ Knowledge and Understanding of Open Source:** Evaluate the level of knowledge and understanding of open source within your organization.
 Are the different actors that will be or are currently involved in open source familiar with open source licensing models and requirements?
 Do they understand the benefits and risks of using open source software?

-### ☑️ Culture

-Evaluate the culture within your organization to determine if it is conducive to open source operations.
+* **☑️ Culture:** Evaluate the culture within your organization to determine if it is conducive to open source operations.
 Is there a culture of collaboration and sharing?
 Are the different actors that will be or are currently involved in open source willing to contribute to open source projects?

-### ☑️ Tools and Processes

-Evaluate the tools and processes in place to support open source operations.
+* **☑️ Tools and Processes:** Evaluate the tools and processes in place to support open source operations.
 Are there any existing tools or processes that can be leveraged for open source operations?
 Are there any gaps in tools or processes that need to be addressed?

-### ☑️ Addressing Gaps

-Determine if there are any gaps in open source adoption or readiness and develop a plan to address them.
+* **☑️ Addressing Gaps:** Determine if there are any gaps in open source adoption or readiness and develop a plan to address them.
 This may include training those actors that will be or are currently involved in open source on open source software usage and licensing, developing new tools and processes to support open source operations, or establishing an OSPO to coordinate open source activities.

-### ☑️ Overall, gather input from stakeholders on these areas by asking the folowing questions
+* **☑️ Overall, gather input from stakeholders on these areas** by asking the folowing questions

     * What does open source means for the organization?
     * Is there an open source culture within the organization?
     * What are the organization's goals and objectives for using open source?
     * How is open source software currently being used and /or created (contirbution) within the organization?
     * If any, what are the current policies and procedures for managing open source software within the organization?
     * What are the key legal and compliance considerations for using open source software within the organization?
     * What are the challenges and opportunities for implementing an OSPO within the organization?
     * What resources and support will be needed to successfully implement an OSPO within the organization?

 ## Antipatterns

-`🚫OSPO Antipatterns`
+`🚫 OSPO Antipatterns`

 While Open Source Programs Offices (OSPOs) can provide significant benefits for organizations, there are also bad practices that organizations should avoid if they don't want to lead to negative consequences for both the organization and the open source ecosystem.
 Here is a set of examples that illustrates what an OSPO is not about, and how to avoid common pitfalts: